The image shows a woman in a headscarf reading to a group of children, who are sitting around her and looking at a book together.

 Cultural exchange and learning opportunities

-This will be an opportunity to experience one of the world's least-known, long-term refugee situations and to learn about a unique desert culture.
-The Saharawi represent a fusion within the Arab world of Berber, Arab, West African roots and Spanish influences.
-A former nomadic people, they speak the dialect of Hassaniya and are steeped in oral traditions.
-For anyone interested in learning a fascinating dialect with an incredible poetic tradition, this volunteering experience will enrich you life in multiple ways if you are open to it.
+The Saharawis represent a fusion within the Arab world of Berber, Arab, West African roots and Spanish influences.
+They speak the dialect of Hassaniya for anyone interested in learning a fascinating dialect with an incredible poetic tradition; this work exchange will enrich you life in multiple ways if you are open to it.

 We highly encourage you to educate yourself of the Saharawi history, current conflict, and refugee situation before you reach out.
-Check out our website for dozens of articles, films, reports, and even enchanting traditional Saharawi music tracks!

 • Charity